Competency to Stand Trial Evaluations

 • Kansas (statewide)

 • Other States: Evaluations available upon request and these can be completed in person or over secure videoconferencing.
-Dr. Steven Gaskell is a holder of the PSYPACT Authority to Practice Interjurisdictional Telepsychology (APIT) which allows him to provide competency to stand trial evaluations by telehealth across 39 States
+Dr. Steven Gaskell is a holder of the PSYPACT Authority to Practice Interjurisdictional Telepsychology (APIT) which allows him to provide competency to stand trial evaluations by telehealth across 42 States.
+Furthermore, Dr. Gaskell possesses the Temporary Authorization to Practice (TAP) credential which allows him to provide temporary in-person services in any of the 42 PSYPACT states.

 Schedule a Competency to Stand Trial Evaluation